A Novel Technique for Long-term Timing of Redback Millisecond Pulsars: Timing Methodology

 \section{\bf{Timing Methodology}}

-In the text that follows we introduce the prescription for and our workflow implementation of the Ransom-O'Neill Isolation (ROI)\footnote{So initialized by K.A.C. as the upfront work to determine accurate \tzx\ measurements yields a significant return on investment.} technique.
-To briefly outline the process, we achieve ROI by breaking up the pulse times of arrival (TOAs) into temporally bounded groups with piecewise-continuous orbital parameters (O'Neill et al., in prep) to determine local solutions of the orbit at many points over the span of our baseline.
-We then remove the orbital timing delays from the TOAs in each group, allowing us to mitigate the strong, observation-to-observation variations present in each system.
-Thus, we effectively ``isolate'' the underlying MSP clock, which provides us the stability needed to track the rotations of the MSP over the entire baseline (phase-connect) and derive long-term timing solutions for its spin behavior.
+In the text that follows we introduce the prescription for and our workflow implementation of the Ransom-O'Neill Isolation (ROI)\footnote{Named by K.A.C. as the upfront work to determine accurate \tzx\ measurements yields a significant return on investment.} technique.
+To briefly outline the process: we first measure the change in the time of periastron passage as a function of time (see, \textsection\ref{subsec:detections}-\ref{subsec:btx-gp}), which can be done through various methods \citep[e.g.,][]{Shaifullah2016,Voisin2020,O'Neill2025,Rosenthal2024}.
+Then, we properly remove the Roemer delay from the pulse times of arrival (TOAs) for each observation/group of observations (see, \textsection\ref{subsec:roi} \& Appendix \ref{appendix:code}).
+Finally, we time the rotation of the pulsar as if it were isolated (see \textsection\ref{subsec:fitting}).
+While we use this method here to time RBs found in GCs, we note that the technique is also applicable to Galactic spider systems, and could theoretically be used for ``regular'' pulsar binaries (although since the method doesn't jointly fit for orbital parameters when fitting for other timing parameters, it would be sub-optimal for such work).